 \section{Dataset}

-The aim of this synthetic dataset is to enable comprehensive evaluation of AI models for medical images.
+The aim of this synthetic dataset is to enable a comprehensive evaluation of AI models for medical images.
 Full control over the image generation process allows the creation of depictions that follow defined visual attributes.
-This approach offers high customizability, scalability, and targeted adjustments, providing strong flexibility for model-agnostic evaluations.
+This approach offers a high degree of customizability, scalability, and targeted adjustments, providing strong flexibility for model-agnostic evaluations.

 The FunnyNodules framework is based on the idea of representing abstract lung nodules through controllable visual attributes.
 Rating the malignancy of lung nodules is a clinically relevant and well-studied task in radiology \cite{furuya1999new,el2013computer}.
 The diagnostic evaluation strongly depends on quantifiable visual features, such as intensity, roundness, and margin sharpness \cite{armato2015lidc,armato2011lung}, which directly correspond to the concept of attributes in explainable AI.